Create and use Custom Elements with Angular

 }

-We have included createCustomElement from @angular/elements as well as Injector from @angular/core.
-Notice we have removed the bootstrap property completely from the module definition and added the entryComponents property.
+We’ve imported createCustomElement from @angular/elements and Injector from @angular/core.
+Notice we’ve removed the bootstrap property entirely from the module definition and added entryComponents instead.

-Last but not least we have also added some code the AppModule class - the most important part here is the ngDoBootstrap() method which is responsible for creating the custom element when the Angular application bootstraps.
+We’ve also added code to the AppModule class.
+The key piece is ngDoBootstrap(), which creates the custom element when the Angular application bootstraps.

-The createCustomElement() function takes two parameters - the first one is the Angular component that we want to 'elementise' and the second is a configuration object, which in our case is the current Injector instance.
+createCustomElement() takes two parameters: the Angular component we want to turn into an element, and a configuration object (in our case, the current Injector instance).

-If you are wondering what is --output-hashing none do - it simply removes the hashes from the names of the generated JavaScript files.
-We are doing this because later on, we'll concatenate all these files together and there's no need for the hash values in the filenames.
+--output-hashing none?
+It strips hashes from the generated JavaScript filenames.
+We’re doing this because we’ll concatenate all these files later, and we don’t need hash values in the names.

-Let's go ahead and add gulp to our project: npm i gulp gulp-concat and add a gulpfile.js with the following content:
+Let’s add gulp: npm i gulp gulp-concat and create a gulpfile.js:

 const gulp = require('gulp');